the-openary/neutrino/README.md

 **Is there an assembly guide?**

 Not yet, working on that soon.
 For now you should just use the CAD.
 There is also the [discord](https://discord.gg/VZFWGp7FHZ) for help.
 I can assist you personally there.

+**What is under `OLED_Module`?**

+Under OLED_Module is a custom, optional PCB that contains an OLED display, rotary encoder, kill switch, and speaker.
+It is currently untested but I have the PCBs arriving soon.

 ---